Sparassis. Queen of the forest. A one-mushroom party. Big, easy to identify, delicious. What’s not to love?

 The sparassis I am holding in the picture above is half of one my friend Eric and I found on California’s North Coast.
 I’ve returned to this spot several times this season, but our drought had been so severe I thought I might never see it again.
 Thankfully we’re now getting some serious rain, so I can only hope to see it sprout soon.

 Typically cauliflower mushrooms pop between December and early March here in California.
 It’s a bit earlier in the Pacific Northwest; my friend Langdon Cook tends to find them in October and November up in Washington.
 There is an Eastern variety of sparassis, too: S. spathulata, that you can find as early as July and as late as October.
-(According to this account, there is a sparassis in Europe, too.)
+You can find a variety of sparassis in Europe, too.

 That’s the when.
 The “where” is at the base of a tree.
 Sparassis is a saprobe, a parasite that leeches off particular kinds of trees.
 In the West it will be pines — mine’s under a Bishop pine — and in the East look at the base of hardwoods.
 The mushroom seems to prefer older trees that are a little beat down; my sparassis is under a pine with a trunk about two feet wide with a bunch of storm-broken limbs.